Source Control: How to Version & Organize Your Scripts

 You will never have a perfect organizational method for your scripts since people will be working on them all the time.
 That’s fine, and something you just need to accept.
 All you can do is try to create a system that enables cooperative work while providing security to both the scripts and the organization

 Using version and/or source control, team members can work in tandem.
 Source control removes blockers and lets you get work done faster.
 Having the safety net of a rollback system, a general repository to experiment, and removing blockers lays the groundwork for your team to become script masters.

-Otter is a straightforward (and free) way manage your scripts.
-Not only does it prevent undocumented script executions and changes, it stores your scripts and tracks who, when, and what changes are made to them.
-Download Otter and take your first step towards mastering scripts!
+Otter is a straightforward (and free) way to manage your scripts.
+Not only does it prevent undocumented script executions and changes, but it also stores your scripts and tracks who, when, and what changes are made to them.
+Download Otter and take your first step toward mastering scripts!